Applying to L2L

 3. Complete application form

-• Include the name of the person who will complete the Letter of Reference (Kerberos required)
+• Include the name of the person who will provide your Letter of Reference

-• Include the name of the manager who will complete the Manager's Support Form (Kerberos required)
+• Include the name of the manager who will complete your Manager's Support form

 • Write short essay (300-500 words) detailing

-1. The competencies, skills, experiences you bring to Leader to Leader
+1. The competencies, skills, experiences you would bring to L2L

-2. The new skills and competencies you hope to gain from the program that will help you be a stronger leader
+2. The leadership skills and competencies that you hope to gain from the program

 3. How participation in the program will benefit your organization and MIT